mnwh/mnwh.github.io/README.md

 # mnwh.github.io
 The Continuous Action Reinforcement Learning Automata

-Continueing the development of the Continuous Action Reinforcement Learning Automata
+continuing the development of the Continuous Action Reinforcement Learning Automata